guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

             return {"order_id": order_id, "order_status": order_status.value}
 ```

 Oh, my eyes finally feel some relief.
-Less repetition for God sake!
+Less repetition for God's sake!
 Note the recommended way of logging exceptions is exactly as I'm showing above: `logger.exception("ANY MESSAGE")`. **You don't even need to pass down the exception because it's already implicit**.
 Furthermore, the custom message we defined inside each exception with the `order_id` will be displayed in the logs - so you don't repeat yourself and you don't manipulate your inner exception data.

 Here's an output sample of how your logs would look like: